MarichTech/API-and-Database-Files/readme.rst

 ###################
-Dawati API version 2
+JUBA EXPRESS
 ###################

-Dawati API is used to serve the mobile version of dawati as well as any other products that require to run on the core enginie of Dawati
+JUBA express API is used to serve the web version

 **************************
 Endpoints